a-urq/sounding-viewer-java/README.md

 # sounding-viewer-java
 A Java program that visualizes a vertical profile of the atmosphere as a skew-T diagram, a hodograph, and a set of readouts such as CAPE, storm-relative helicity, and wind shear.
 Exists both as a standalone program and as an API.

-To download, follow instructions at https://github.com/a-urq/sounding-viewer-java/releases/tag/v1.0.0.
+To download, follow instructions at https://github.com/a-urq/sounding-viewer-java/releases/tag/v1.1.0.

-Be advised that integration with IGRA2 soundings from outside of the US is currently having issues.
+Be advised that integration with IGRA2 soundings from outside of the US is currently not well tested and has had issues in the past.
+Please let me know if you encounter any issues.

 # Dependencies
 These dependencies are only needed if you are downloading the source code.
 If you are downloading the release JAR file, you do not need to worry about installing these libraries.